SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/environment-variables.md

 ```

 It modified the normal stuff - like `composer.json`, `composer.lock`,
-`symfony.lock` are and `config/bundles.php` because this package contains a bundle:
+`symfony.lock` and `config/bundles.php` because this package contains a bundle:
 `SentryBundle`.

 ## Hello Environment Variables & .env

-But the recipe also *updated* the `.env` file and added a new config file.
-Let's
+The recipe also *updated* `.env` and added a new config file.
+Let's go see
-go see what's going on.
+what's going on.

-First, open up `.env` and scroll the bottom.
+First, open up `.env` and scroll to the bottom.
 Woh!
-This has a new section down
+This has a new section
-that sets a new environment variable called `SENTRY_DSN`.
+that sets an environment variable called `SENTRY_DSN`.
 Environment variables
-are not a Symfony or PHP concept: they're a value that you can pass to *any*
+are not a Symfony or PHP concept: they're values that you can pass to *any*
-process on your computer to configure its behavior.
-Symfony supports *reading*
+process on your computer to configure that process's behavior.
+Symfony supports
-environment variables - we'll see that in a minute - but *setting* them can be
+*reading* environment variables, which we'll see in a minute.
+But *setting* them
-a pain: it's different for every operating system.
-For that reason, when Symfony
+can be a pain: it's different for every operating system.
+For that reason, when
-loads, it reads this file and sets anything here as an environment variable *for*
+Symfony loads, it reads this file and sets anything here as an environment variable
-you.
+*for* you.

 ## Reading Environment Variables with %env()%

 So... if we're *setting* a `SENTRY_DSN` environment variable... what's *using*
 that?
-Go into `config/packages/` and open the shiny new `sentry.yaml` file.
+Go into `config/packages/` and open the shiny new `sentry.yaml` file, which,
-No surprise: this configures the new SentryBundle.
-But check this out: there's
+not surprisingly, configures the new SentryBundle.
+Check this out: it has a `dsn`
-a `dsn` key set to a *very* strange syntax: `%env(SENTRY_DSN)%`.
+key set to a *very* strange value: `%env(SENTRY_DSN)%`.

 This... kind of looks like a parameter, right?
 It has percent signs on both sides,
-just like how, in `cache.yaml`, we referenced the `cache_adapter` parameter by
+just like how, in `cache.yaml`, we referenced the `cache_adapter` parameter with
-saying `%cache_adapter%`.
+`%cache_adapter%`.
 And... it is *sort* of a parameter, but with a special
 super-power: when you surround something by `%env()%`, it tells Symfony to read
 the `SENTRY_DSN` environment value.